hechaoli/hechaoli_old.github.io/_posts/2018-05-21-Tun-Tap-Interface.md

 The typical use case of a TAP interface is virtual networking.
 For example, in [Linux Bridge Part 1](/2017/12/13/linux-bridge-part1), we've seen that when we create a VM in the KVM with bridged network, it creates a TAP interface like `vnet0` and adds it to the Linux bridge.
-In this case, KVM is the usersapce program which reads from and writes to the TAP interfaces.
+In this case, KVM is the userspace program which reads from and writes to the TAP interfaces.
 When VM0 sends a packet to its `eth0`, KVM sends it to TAP interface `vnet0` so that the bridge will forward it to `vnet1`.
 Then KVM receives it and sends it to VM1's `eth0`.